Zylann/godot_voxel/doc/source/api/VoxelInstanceGenerator.md

 If 1, they will completely align with whichever direction is considered "up".

-This depends on member VoxelInstancer.up_node.
+This depends on member VoxelInstancer.up_mode.

-_Generated on Jul 21, 2023_
+_Generated on Jul 23, 2023_